Kava: Relationship with kawakawa

-Kawakawa (Piper excelsum) plant, known also as "Māori kava", may be confused with kava.
-While the two plants look similar and have similar names, they are different but related species.
+The Kawakawa (Piper excelsum) plant, known also as "Māori kava", may be confused with kava.
+While the two plants look similar and have similar names, they are different, but related, species.
 Kawakawa is a small tree endemic to New Zealand, having importance to traditional medicine and Māori culture.
 As noted by the Kava Society of New Zealand, "in all likelihood, the kava plant was known to the first settlers of Aotearoa [New Zealand].
 It is also possible that (just like the Polynesian migrants that settled in Hawaii) the Maori explorers brought some kava with them.
 Unfortunately, most of New Zealand is simply too cold for growing kava and hence the Maori settlers lost their connection to the sacred plant."
 Further, "in New Zealand, where the climate is too cold for kava, the Maori gave the name kawa-kawa to another Piperaceae M. excelsum, in memory of the kava plants they undoubtedly brought with them and unsuccessfully attempted to cultivate.
 The Maori word kawa also means "ceremonial protocol", recalling the stylized consumption of the drug typical of Polynesian societies".
-Kawakawa is commonly used in Maori traditional medicine for the treatment of skin infections, wounds and cuts, and (when prepared as a tea) for stomach upsets and other minor illnesses.
+Kawakawa is commonly used in Maori traditional medicine for the treatment of skin infections, wounds, and cuts, and (when prepared as a tea) for stomach upsets and other minor illnesses.

 Composition

 Fresh kava root contains on average 80% water.
 Dried root contains approximately 43% starch, 20% dietary fiber, 15% kavalactones, 12% water, 3.2% sugars, 3.6% protein, and 3.2% minerals.

 In general, kavalactone content is greatest in the roots and decreases higher up the plant into the stems and leaves.
-Relative concentrations of 15%, 10% and 5% have been observed in the root, stump, and basal stems, respectively.
-The relative content of kavalactones depends not only on plant segment, but also on the kava plant varieties, plant maturity, geographic location, and time of harvest.
-The kavalactones present are kavain, demethoxyyangonin and yangonin, which are higher in the roots than in the stems and leaves, with dihydrokavain, methysticin, and dihydromethysticin also present.
+Relative concentrations of 15%, 10%, and 5% have been observed in the root, stump, and basal stems, respectively.
+The relative content of kavalactones depends not only on plant segment but also on the kava plant variety, plant maturity, geographic location, and time of harvest.
+The kavalactones present are kavain, desmethoxyyangonin, and yangonin, which are higher in the roots than in the stems and leaves, with dihydrokavain, methysticin, and dihydromethysticin also present.